gzxu/onedrive-sync-client/README.md

 - [ ] Solve the aforementioned bug and revise the algorithm to cover the aforementioned situation
 - [ ] Optimize deletion in the cloud by pruning
+- [ ] Optimize by omitting changes that is the same in the two change sets
 - [ ] Add option to force override local tree with the cloud one or vice versa
 - [ ] Use [`st_mtime_ns`](http://man7.org/linux/man-pages/man7/inode.7.html) to detect changes instead of checksums for faster local tree constructing and [OneDrive for Business and SharePoint Server 2016](https://developer.microsoft.com/en-us/graph/docs/api-reference/v1.0/resources/hashes) support.
 Checksums can be used as an auxiliary method to detect local changes, and `eTag`s can be used to detect changes in the cloud
 - [ ] Enable Windows and/or macOS support (easy but probably unnecessary job)